 Teach Kids Limits

-Ask toddlers to practice petting a stuffed toy or the child’s own arm or head.
-Young kids take the time to learn that dogs aren’t stuffed animals, and can be hurt and lash out from pulled tails or ears.
+Before allowing it near a dog, ask a toddler to practice petting a stuffed toy or the child’s own arm or head.
+Young kids should be taught that dogs aren’t stuffed animals, and can be hurt and lash out from pulled tails or ears.

-High pitched screams could potentially prompt puppies to aggress toward the child.
-Challenge children to a game, to see if they can talk in an inside voice that entices puppies to come near for pets.
-You can explain that just like children can get frightened of scary sounds, puppies can be scared and it takes very talented kids to know how to be pooch-friendly.
+High pitched screams, the typical way an excited toddler communicates, could potentially prompt a puppy to become aggressive to a child.
+Challenge children to a game, to see if they can talk in an inside voice that entices puppies to come closer for petting or treats.
+You can explain that just like children can get frightened of scary sounds, puppies can be scared and it takes very talented kids to know how to be pup-friendly.

 Ignore the Puppy

 Staring is a challenge in dog language that can stress some pets, especially from kids that are at a dog's eye level.
 But when ignored, pups are more likely to be intrigued enough to investigate on their own.

 So challenge your toddler or older child to an “ignore the pup” game, and see how long they can pretend the puppy is invisible.
 In most cases, a confident canine will eventually approach.
 It may approach and retreat quickly, but will likely approach again if it doesn't get any negative reaction.